CKKOK/event-manager/Design/UserStories/UX Stories.md

 ==============
 Our website can address the above needs with the following functions...
 1. Notifying of guests via email, and RSVP from guests through that email (inc. dietary requirements, +1, kids?)
+    * Guest registration and (graphical) table allocation
+    * (Good-to-have) Ruby QR Code Generator: https://github.com/whomwah/rqrcode and HTML5/JS QR Code Reader: https://github.com/schmich/instascan
 2. Photography Component: Couple, photographer, guest, wedding planner (assigned by the couple)
     * Photo uploads by photographer and guest.
 Admins can delete all.
 Guests can delete their own photo.
     * Photo filters when displayed, but not direct editing of the photo itself
-3. Guest registration and (graphical) table allocation
-4. For each role, a timeline panel and an update / next-action-to-take panel.
+3. For each role, a timeline panel and an update / next-action-to-take panel.
 Couple / another admin can have an overview.